jsdevtom/springtype/src/packages/core/src/di/README.md

 Lets take a deep dive into how we implemented the dependency injection framework:

-#### Components (`@Component`)
+#### Beans (`@Bean`)

-Classes that are injectable as dependencies for other classes are called components.
+Classes that are injectable as dependencies for other classes are called beans.
-Each component class should be annotated by the decorator `@Component`.
+Each bean class should be annotated by the decorator `@Bean`.

 #### `BeanFactory`'s

 Every object (class instance) that can be injected as a dependency is resolved by the algorithms implemented in `class BeanFactory`.
-This class also has a `registry` object to know about all components.
-Whenever the BeanFactory needs to create an instance of a component in order to inject it as a dependency for another classes instance, it remembers the first instance of it's class in the `singletonInstances` object.
+This class also has a `registry` object to know about all beans.
+Whenever the BeanFactory needs to create an instance of a bean in order to inject it as a dependency for another classes instance, it remembers the first instance of it's class in the `singletonInstances` object.